Management of cerebral palsy: Lifestyle

 Physical activity is recommended for people with cerebral palsy, particularly in terms of cardiorespiratory endurance, muscle strengthening and reduction of sedentary behaviour.
 Participating in physical activity can supplement or replace some forms of therapy.
 It has been argued that people with cerebral palsy need to maintain a higher level of fitness than the general population to offset loss of functionality as they age.
-Access to exercise can often depend on the caregivers' perception of whether it will benefit the person with CP.
+Access to exercise can often depend on the caregivers' perception of whether it will benefit the person with CP, or barriers in the community.
+Accommodations in the environment and context has been identified as important when sustaining exercise participation in adults with cerebral palsy.
 There has been increasing interest in maintaining muscle strength through the lifespan of a person with CP.
 Aerobic capacity is not routinely assessed in people with cerebral palsy in a rehabilitation context, but Wingate tests have been advocated for use.
 Behavioural change methods have been used to promote physical activity among young people with cerebral palsy, but there is no significant evidence for these working.
 It is difficult to sustain behavioural change in terms of increasing physical activity of children with CP.
 Even though exercise is commonly recommended, there is only a small amount of evidence saying that aerobic exercise is good for gross motor function in children.
 Exercise can increase wellness in those with cerebral palsy.
 With regards to sports, the amount of exercise advised should be unique to the demands of the sport in question, the effect of the individual's condition on performance, and the potential to cause worsening of the condition.
 It is recommended, to encourage integrating moderate to vigorous exercise, including the use of a motor-assisted elliptical trainer.
 This is thought to improve fitness and the functioning.

 Function gait training in children and young adults with cerebral palsy improves their ability to walk.
 There is evidence that antigravity treadmill training may improve the gait and balance of those children with diplegic cerebral palsy, it may also reduce risk of falls in these children.

 Hippo therapy, or therapeutic horseback riding, is a physical therapy treatment strategy that uses equine movement.
 Evidence suggests that those with CP can benefit from symmetry of trunk movement.
 It is common for horses to sway, so those on them constantly have to adjust their posture.
 The symmetric, rhythmic, and consistent input that horseback riding provides helps with postural improvement.
 During horseback riding, a locomotor impulse is sent up the back of the horse.
 This impulse is then interpreted by the riders body, and it allows for regulation of mediolateral and anteroposterior postural sway, adaptation to new environments, anticipatory and feedback postural control and better use of multi sensory posture and movement related inputs (Keon et al., 2011).

 A normal vaccination schedule should be adhered to, as preventable diseases may take away energy that a person with CP would normally use in day-to-day life.